 Target the Right Places

 Avoid light reflecting in your monitor by ensuring the screen does not face a window or light source.
-Place an adjustable task light on your desk, preferably where you’ll need to focus bright light the most, like a writing corner.
+Place an adjustable light on your desk, preferably where you’ll need to focus bright light the most, like a writing corner.

-Find the Just-Right Intensity
+Find the Right Light Intensity

 You need three levels of light to get your office ergonomics right: ambient, task and accent.
 Ambient refers to the overall lighting in the room; this is often dim and needs supplementary light.
 However, if the ambient lighting is too bright, it’s best to remove one or two lightbulbs to tone down the intensity.